hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
 * R212 code cannot be used during the startup of the robot.
-* The spot gun number can be set only in the spot welding environment \(\[Spot Welding\] item in the \[system &gt; 5: Initialize&gt; 3: Usage Setting\] menu is set as enable\).
+* The spot gun number can be set only in the spot welding environment \(`[Spot Welding]` item in the `[system  - 5: Initialize - 3: Usage Setting]` menu is set as enable\).
-* For details on the manual setting of the servo gun moving electrode wear volume, refer to the "[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)".
+* For details on the manual setting of the servo gun moving electrode wear volume, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".
 {% endhint %}